Cost Proportion

 Cost Proportion Level

-Cost Proportion within Margin Costing is a quality metric meant to indicate the level of accuracy to which parts have been counted.
+Cost Proportion within Margin Costing is a quality metric meant to indicate the level of accuracy to which the Job Costing of Parts has been accounted for.
 Three levels can be shown, each more secure than the last:

-• Level 2: This level shows both Smart Rack Proportions and a Naive Part Count have been used
+• Level 2: Smart Rack Proportions and Naive Part Count

-• Level 3: This shows that both Smart Rack Proportions and Smart Part Proportions were used
+• Level 3: Smart Rack Proportions and Smart Part Proportions

 Naive Part Count